real estate dispute arbitration in Canastota, New York 13032

 Arbitration War Story: The Canastota Real Estate Dispute

 However, during the final inspection conducted on June 10, Linda’s inspector found serious foundation issues that were not disclosed in the seller’s property disclosure statement.
 Estimates for repairs were shockingly high — close to $35,000.
 Feeling misled, Linda attempted to renegotiate the price, requesting a $25,000 reduction.
-Thomas refused, insisting the house was “as-is,” and cited a clause in the contract limiting the seller’s liabilities.
+Thomas refused, insisting the house was as-is,” and cited a clause in the contract limiting the seller’s liabilities.

 With the closing date imminent, neither party budged.
 Linda refused to proceed without addressing the foundation problem while Thomas threatened to keep her earnest money deposit of $12,000 as liquidated damages.
 The tension escalated until, on June 20, both agreed to binding arbitration rather than litigation to settle the dispute swiftly and privately.

 The arbitration hearing took place in Canastota’s municipal building in mid-September.
-Arbitrator Michael Jensen, a retired judge with experience in real estate matters, reviewed the contract, inspection reports, and expert testimonies.
+Arbitrator the claimant, a retired judge with experience in real estate matters, reviewed the contract, inspection reports, and expert testimonies.
 Linda’s expert structural engineer testified that the foundation damage likely predated Greene’s ownership and was not visible during casual walkthroughs, supporting the claim that the seller had a duty to disclose known defects.
 Conversely, Greene’s attorney argued that the wording of the contract’s “as-is” clause clearly transferred risk to the buyer.

 The final agreement was signed on September 28, 2023.
 Linda successfully purchased her dream home at a net price of $227,500, while Thomas kept $10,000 less than his initial asking price but avoided costly litigation and lengthy delays.
 Both parties walked away with some frustration but appreciated the arbitration process as a faster and more confidential alternative to court battles.